 While the FTDNA test results posted here are up-to-date, results from other test labs are available.
-Google “Growing with America Fox” and click on “Growing with America FoxDNA” for further test data and interpretation.
+Contact the administrator.

 Initial efforts to trace the origins of the Fox surname via DNA testing of the Y-chromosome began in Britain at the University of Leicester in 2002 as part of a general survey of British surnames by Mark Jobling and Turi King.
 Only two Fox men were tested.
 Further testing of other Foxes was begun in the United States in 2004, when the Fox Surname Project was established with Familytreedna (FTDNA) as the testing laboratory.
-Both Y-DNA (male line) and mtDNA (female line) and Family Finder (all ancestors but limited range) tests are offered but the emphasis is on Y-DNA testing of the Fox surname.
+Both Y-DNA (male line) and mtDNA (female line) and Family Finder (all ancestors but limited range) tests are offered but the emphasis in this project is on Y-DNA testing of the Fox surname.
 The Y-Chromosome is ideal for tracking the Fox line since only males have this chromosome.
 The only problem is that only males in the direct male line (i.e. with the Fox surname unless there has been an adoption) can be tested.
 The other tests are open to males and females but do not test the Fox surname directly.
+In general, membership in the Fox Project is of little value for those testing only Family Finder.

 Technical Background – Y-DNA testing